leidixujian/ffdc-sample-nodejs/README.md

 1. Create an App in **Fusion**Fabric.cloud Developer Portal, and include Financial Toolbox APIs.
 2. Clone the current project.
-3. Edit the `.env` file, and enter the client ID, and Access Key.
+3. Edit the `.env` file, and enter the client ID, Access Key, Authorization Wellknown URL and the GET Countries URL.
 4. Install the dependencies and start the server:

 ```sh